errattahi/CovidChecker_mobile/README.md

 ## Credits

-This project was developed by [insert names here].
+This project was developed by ENSAJ Team.

 ## License

-This project is licensed under the [insert license here].
+This project is licensed under the MIT license.